 Advait Apte is an Investment Officer at the Virginia Retirement System where he helps manage an $80 Billion state pension plan benefiting half a million Virginia state employees.

 A strong desire to work in the investments industry motivated him to join the MA Economics program.
 While in the program, he not only completed the Chartered Financial Analyst curriculum by passing all three exams, but he also achieved prestigious distinctions such as the Colin Powell Fellowship and the CCNY Business Alumni Award.

-Advait received his BA in Biomedical Engineering in India, and Ph.D in Chemical Engineering from Virginia Commonwealth University.
-He also pursued advanced research at the Virginia Tech to improve the efficiency of biofuel and commodity chemical production.
+Advait received his BA in Biomedical Engineering in India and Ph.D. in Chemical Engineering from Virginia Commonwealth University.
+He also pursued advanced research at Virginia Tech to improve the efficiency of biofuel and commodity chemical production.

 Elizabeth obtained her Bachelor of Science from the United States Naval Academy in 2010 when she cross-commissioned in the United States Army as a Military Intelligence 2nd Lieutenant.
 In her 9 years of service so far, she has been stationed at Fort Carson, Colorado, Fort Huachuca, AZ, Fort Drum, NY, and has deployed to Afghanistan in support of Operation Enduring Freedom.
 She has worked at multiple levels, from a Platoon Leader all the way up to the Brigade Intelligence Officer.